silverstripe/sspak/README.md

 The file format
 ---------------

-An sspak file is an ungzipped tar, containing the following files at the top level:
+An sspak file is an Phar file, containing the following files at the top level:

  * **database.sql.gz:** A gzipped SQL file that will re-create the entire database, including all content.
 It will contain the 'drop' statements necessary to replace any existing content as needed.
  * **assets.tar.gz:** A gzipped tar file containing all assets.
 The root directory within the tar file must be called "assets".